raaron/pydroid/README.md

     QtCreator->Tools->External->Configure->Add->Add Tool

-Browse to the executable located at pydroid/framework/project_skeleton/fast_deploy.
+Browse to the executable located at /usr/local/lib/python2.7/dist-packages/pydroid-0.1.1-py2.7.egg/pydroid/fast_deploy.py.
 Set the 'Working directory' to %{CurrentProject:Path}.
 You may then assign a keyboard shortcut (e.g. ctrl+h) to this tool via Tools->External->Options->Keyboard.
-Just type the first letters of "fast_deploy" to quickly find the created external tool.
+Just type the first letters of "fast_deploy.py" to quickly find the created external tool.

 Rename a project
 ----------------
-    ./rename new_name new.domain
+    pydroid rename name:new_name domain:new.domain
 Be sure, to use the "Complete Deployment" method for the next deployment!